A Reality Tour: Tour incidents

 On 6 May 2004, a performance at the James L. Knight Center, Miami, Florida was cancelled after lighting technician Walter "Wally Gator" Thomas fell to his death prior to Bowie going onstage.
 At the show in Oslo on 18 June 2004, Bowie was struck in the left eye with a lollipop thrown by an audience member.

 Heart attack

 On 23 June, while on stage in Prague for the tour, Bowie had a heart attack (misdiagnosed at the time as a pinched nerve), which required him to leave the stage (and finally end the show early) to receive medical attention.
 The tour was officially curtailed after the Hurricane Festival performance in Scheeßel, Germany on 25 June 2004, as a result of continued discomfort.
 On 30 June, the tour was officially cancelled after Bowie was diagnosed with an acutely blocked artery that required an angioplasty procedure (performed on 26 June).

 Live recordings

 A DVD video of the Point Theatre, Dublin performances of 2003 was released as A Reality Tour in 2004.
 A CD of the same performances was released as A Reality Tour in 2010.

-Setlist

-The following setlist was obtained from the concert at the Singapore Indoor Stadium of Singapore, on 4 March 2004.
-It does not represent all concerts through the tour.